visgl/loaders.gl/modules/csv/docs/api-reference/csv-loader.md

 Remarks:

+- A complication with the CSV format is that CSV files can come with or without an initial header line.
+Use `options.csv.header` to specify how to handle the first line.
-- Many options are passed on to papaparse, if necessary [papaparse docs](https://www.papaparse.com/docs#config) could serve as a source for more information.
+- Many options are passed on to papaparse, so the [papaparse docs](https://www.papaparse.com/docs#config) can serve as a source for more information.